A-Z OF JEWELLERY |

 Amber

 A yellowish-brown fossil resin.
 Also found in black and varieties of brown and orange.
 Amber comes from ancient forests of fir trees, or mined from under the Baltic Sea.
-Orange color amber comes from Sicily.
+Orange colour amber comes from Sicily.

 Amethyst